-- c.
-A Multidisciplinary Project (CIE4061-09/Multidisciplinary Project, Civil Engineering Consultancy Project) carrying 10 credits as mentioned in Article 3 Subsection 1 clause c. - The Multidisciplinary Project must focus on the topic of integral design and management.
-The coordinator will test the hypothesis of the project and the way in which it has been tackled against the extent to which integral design and management issues have been integrated into the project. - CE-students may replace CIE4061-09 (Multidisciplinary Project, Civil Engineering Consultancy Project) by courses CME 1200 Collaborative Design (7 EC) and CME 2210 Open Design (3 EC). - d. a Master Thesis Project carrying 40 credits in line with what is stipulated in Article 3 Subsection 1 clause d.
+- A Multidisciplinary Project (CIE4061-09/Multidisciplinary Project, Civil Engineering Consultancy Project) or an Internship (CIE 4040-09/Internship) carrying 10 credits as mentioned in Article 3 Subsection 1 clause c. - The Multidisciplinary Project or Internship must focus on the topic of integral design and management.
+The coordinator will test the hypothesis of the project and the way in which it has been tackled against the extent to which integral design and management issues have been integrated into the project. - CE-students may replace CIE4061-09 (Multidisciplinary Project, Civil Engineering Consultancy Project) by courses CME1200 Collaborative Design (7 EC) and CME 2210 Open Design (3 EC). - d.
+A Master Thesis Project carrying 40 credits in line with what is stipulated in Article 3 Subsection 1 clause d.
 The Master Thesis Project must partly focus on the topic of integral design management.
-The coordinator will test the hypothesis of the project and the way in which it has been tackled against the extent to which integral design and management issues have been integrated into the project. - Deviation from the list of electives may be possible, but only after the explicit approval of the IDM annotation coordinator. - 2.
+The coordinator will test the hypothesis of the project and the way in which it has been tackled against the extent to which integral design and management issues have been integrated into the project. - e.
+Deviation from the list of electives may be possible, but only after the explicit approval of the IDM annotation coordinator. - 2.
 Students who complete the annotation successfully, receive an annotation Integral Design and Management with their degree certificate.

-Article 13F - Railway Systems
+Article 16F - Railway Systems

-- The examination programme for students who have opted for the annotation Railway Systems must include the following: - a. subjects within or outside the compulsory or elective subjects of the chosen track and/or specialisation adding up to a total of 8 credits:
+- 1. The examination programme for students who have opted for the annotation Railway Systems must include the following: - a. subjects within or outside the compulsory or elective subjects of the chosen track and/or specialisation adding up to a total of 8 credits:

 code Subject EC's

+CIE4874 Elements of Railway Engineering 4 EC

 CIE5826 Railway Operations and Control 4 EC

-CIE4874 Elements of Railway Engineering 4 EC